varunreddy624/SSD/README.md

  - Null values are being created whenever db table is created
 - **pipreqs --encoding=utf8 .\ASSIGNMENT3-PARTB** will show all the required packages that needs to be installed
 - Fetch must be executed before order can be placed
+- Can the use order items multiple times, if yes, should the random discount and tip be updated each time or only when during bill generation? - did for only during bill generation